-The rulebooks of B3's clearinghouses explicitly state that settlement of a payment, transfer instruction or other obligation is irrevocable and unconditional when processed by the clearinghouse concerned.
-See article 12 of the B3 Clearinghouse Rules and article 19 of the B3 Foreign Exchange Clearinghouse Rulebook.
+The rulebooks of B3's clearinghouses and OTC explicitly state that settlement of a payment, transfer instruction or other obligation is irrevocable and unconditional when processed by the clearinghouse concerned.
+See article 12 of the B3 Clearinghouse Rules, article 19 of the B3 Foreign Exchange Clearinghouse Rulebook and article 176 of the Norms of Registration, Centralized Deposit and OTC Clearing and Settlement Subsystems Manual.

 Brazil is the most relevant jurisdiction for the settlement activities conducted by B3's clearinghouses.
-The applicable legal and regulatory framework is embodied above all in Law 10214/01, CMN Resolution 4952/21 and BCB Circular 3057/01.
+The applicable legal and regulatory framework is embodied above all in Law 10214/01, CMN Resolution 4952/21 and BCB Resolution 304/23.

-- Article 11 of the rules annexed to BCB Circular 3057/01 states that in systemically important systems (such as B3's clearinghouses), cash settlement of the net obligations resulting from accepted transactions must occur directly in BCB; - The definition of "definitive event" as described in article 2, item VII, of BCB Circular 3057/01 establishes rules for the payment system of which B3's clearinghouses are part, particularly the irrevocable and unconditional settlement of obligations; - CMN Resolution 4952/21, article 4, establishes that, without prejudice to the legal and regulatory rules applicable within the scope of the SPB, the BCB and the CVM, in their areas of competence, will use the PFMI originally published by the CPSS/BIS and the TC/IOSCO, in the regulation, monitoring and evaluation of safety and efficiency of clearinghouses and providers of clearing and settlement services; and - Law 10214/01, article 4, states that with regard to clearing members, clearinghouses recognise the full discharge of obligations when they receive BCB's confirmation that the corresponding settlement accounts have been credited with the requisite amounts.
+- Article 116 of the BCB Resolution 304/23 states that in systemically important systems (such as B3's clearinghouses), cash settlement of the net obligations resulting from accepted transactions must occur directly in BCB; - The definition of "definitive event" as described in article 2, item XXVII of the BCB Resolution 304/23 establishes rules for the payment system of which B3's clearinghouses are part, particularly the irrevocable and unconditional settlement of obligations; - CMN Resolution 4952/21, article 4, establishes that, without prejudice to the legal and regulatory rules applicable within the scope of the SPB, the BCB and the CVM, in their areas of competence, will use the PFMI originally published by the CPSS/BIS and the TC/IOSCO, in the regulation, monitoring and evaluation of safety and efficiency of clearinghouses and providers of clearing and settlement services; and - Law 10214/01, article 4, states that with regard to clearing members, clearinghouses recognise the full discharge of obligations when they receive BCB's confirmation that the corresponding settlement accounts have been credited with the requisite amounts.